 Israel Calls on China to Reign in Iran's Military and Nuclear Ambitions

-- On July 1, 2025, Israeli Foreign Minister Gideon Sa'ar addressed an audience in Vilnius, calling on China to leverage its economic and political influence to help limit Iran's military and nuclear development.
+- On July 1, 2025, Israel’s Consul General in Shanghai, Ravit Baer, called on China to leverage its financial and political leverage to help limit Iran’s development of military and nuclear capabilities amid escalating regional tensions.

-- Israel's appeal follows stalled global talks on Iran's nuclear program and the U.S.'s reluctance to re-engage without concessions, creating a diplomatic vacuum Israel hopes China will fill.
+- This call follows stalled global talks on Iran's nuclear program and U.S. reluctance to re-engage diplomatically without concessions, creating a strategic vacuum Israel hopes China will fill.

 21 Articles